julienstroheker/PBIEmbDeploy/README.md

 > Note : you can use two optional parameters (boolean) when you call the script : Prerequisites and Authentication

-> Note : You have to be authenticated on Azure from you machine by using the command : `azure login` or you can run the command with the paramater Authentication at 1
+> Note : You have to be authenticated on Azure from you machine by using the command : `azure login` or you can run the command with the parameter 'Authentication' at 1 like `./deploy.ps1 -Authentication 1 -ResourceGroupName <MyResourceGroup> -Location <Location> -PrefixName <CONTOSO> -PrefixNameEnv <DEV>`

 ## Prerequisites